Ricozl/travelPlanner/README.md

 I have created my own favicon icon for this website.

 ### Distinctiveness and Complexity
 This project is not based on any other projects in this course.
 There is no e-commerce involved, no creating posts or comments or following posters.
-There is a Favorites page which I don't believe is
+There is a Favorites page which I don't believe is too much.

 Homepage
 The homepage design consists of a parallax scrolling effect using CSS.
 Parallax scrolling is where the background content (i.e. an image) is moved at a different speed than the foreground content (in this case, bands of text) while scrolling.
 I have adjusted the opacity of the images to make them better serve as a background to a more readable text.
 Since parallax scrolling does not always work on mobile devices/smart phones, I have used media queries to turn off the effect on mobile devices.